The jumping properties of Markov branching processes: Abstract

 \section{Abstract}

-It is well-known that $0$ is the absorbing state for a branching system.
-Each particle in the system lives a random long time and gives a random number of new particles at its death time.
+It is well-known that in a Markov branching process, each particle lives for a random long time and gives a random number of new individuals at its death time, independently.
 It stops when the system has no particle.
-This paper is devoted to studying the fixed range crossing numbers until any time $t$.
-The joint probability distribution of fixed range crossing numbers of such processes until time $t$ is obtained by using a new method.
-In particular, the probability distribution of total death number is given for Markov branching processes until time $t$.
+This paper concentrates on studying the jumping properties of Markov branching process until any time $t\in [0,\infty)$.
+The joint probability distribution of fixed range jumping numbers of such processes until time $t$ is obtained by using a new method.
+In particular, the probability distribution of total death number is given for Markov branching processes until time $t\in [0,\infty)$.